snowplow/documentation/docs/getting-started-on-bdp/private-managed-cloud/setup-guide-aws/index.md

 ### Set up Role and IAM Permissions with **CloudFormation**

-We also provide a CloudFormation template that will create a role named  with the full permission set [here](https://snowplow-hosted-assets.s3-eu-west-1.amazonaws.com/common/iam/Role_CF.yml).
+We also provide a CloudFormation template that will create a role named SnowplowAdmin with the full permission set [here](https://snowplow-hosted-assets.s3-eu-west-1.amazonaws.com/common/iam/SnowplowAdminRole_CF.yml).

 1. Access the CloudFormation service within the sub-account
 2. Go to Stacks select Create stack > With new resources (standard)
 3. Select Template is ready within the Prepare template block
-4. Specify an Amazon S3 URL with the full path to the  CloudFormation template and proceed
+4. Specify an Amazon S3 URL with the full path to the SnowplowAdmin CloudFormation template and proceed
-5. Provide the stack with a meaningful name such as  stack
+5. Provide the stack with a meaningful name such as SnowplowAdmin stack
 6. Now proceed through the remainder of the prompts and choose Create stack

 For complete documentation from Amazon go [here](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacks.html).